L

 Most manufacturer warranties require documented annual professional maintenance.
 Skip it, and you void the warranty on components that cost thousands to replace.
 Compressors, heat exchangers, evaporator coils — all warranty-covered, all voided by neglect.

-Our maintenance plan includes two comprehensive visits per year — spring before cooling season and fall before heating season.
-This timing means we catch problems before each peak demand period, not during it.
+Two comprehensive visits per year — spring before cooling season and fall before heating season.
+The timing is what matters: we catch problems before each peak demand period, not during it.
+A weak capacitor discovered in March is a five-minute fix.
+The same capacitor failing on a 95-degree July afternoon is a multi-hour emergency call with a sweat-drenched house and a dispatch queue.

 We assign the same technician to your home whenever possible.
-That technician learns your system, tracks its history, and notices changes that a first-time visitor would miss.
+That technician learns your system, tracks its history across visits, and notices changes a first-time visitor would miss.
 Continuity of care matters as much for HVAC systems as it does for anything else.

 Schedule Your Tune-Up

-Call (205) 206-7030 to schedule maintenance or ask about the Lockwell Shield plan.
+Call (205) 206-7030 to schedule a spring AC tune-up or fall heating tune-up.
 We serve Gardendale, Fultondale, Center Point, Irondale, Bessemer, Hueytown, Pleasant Grove, and Helena.
 Written estimates for any recommended repairs.
 Licensed and insured.

 Written by the licensed technicians and HVAC engineers at Lockwell HVAC in Gardendale, Alabama.
 Our team holds NATE certifications, EPA Section 608 certifications, and Alabama state HVAC contractor licensing.
 Every article is based on field experience from thousands of service calls across the Birmingham metro area.